amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-02-005._TTH_.png)

 5. Now, you need to configure the event that will trigger your function to be called.
 As we are building skills with the Alexa Skills Kit, click on the gray dash-lined box and select Alexa Skills Kit from the dropdown menu.
+(If you don't see this option, go back to Step #1 and select US East (N. Virginia)).
 This gives the Alexa service permission to invoke your skill's function.

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-02-006._TTH_.png)